Growing, making and teaching for a healthier Earth

 Cabbage - Carrots - Cauliflower - Celery - Celeriac - Chives - Coriander - Fennel - Garlic - Herbs - Kale - Kohlrabi - Lettuce - Mitzuna

-Mustard greens - Onion - Oregano - Parsley - Parsnip - Peas - Potatoes - Radish - Rocket - Silverbeet - Spring Onion - Turnip/Swede - Warrigal Greens
+Mustard greens - Onion - Oregano - Parsley - Parsnip - Snow Peas - Potatoes - Radish - Rocket - Silverbeet - Turnip/Swede

-Parsnip - Potatoes - Rhubarb - Silverbeet - Spinach - Spring Onion - Sweet Potato - Tomatoes - Zucchini
+Parsnip - Potatoes - Rhubarb - Silverbeet - Snow Peas - Spinach - Spring Onion - Sweet Potato - Turnips

 Global research in animal agriculture and meat consumption tells us many enlightening things: it tells us that up to 51% of global greenhouse gases are produced by animal farming; that red meat consumption is strongly linked to various common cancers such as prostate and colon; and that animals are capable of feeling emotion such as grief, pain and loss just like us.
 Read more about reducing your animal product use here.